Title: J'veux du soleil

 "You are such a freak," said a bitchy female voice behind her.

 Veronica smirked to Madison Sinclair and went back to her research on Lilly Kane.
 She combed through tabloid's new deponents.
 She found always the same stories.
 This middle-age woman said she saw Lilly last week, sunning on a L.A beach.
 That octogenarian pervert affirmed he had had an affair with Lilly two summers ago.
-And there are dozens of taken freaks who explained they had saw Lilly in alien spaceships, or they had made love with her in these same spaceships, or she wasn't dead, it was an alien clone the police had founded and buried.
+And there were dozens of taken freaks who explained they had saw Lilly in alien spaceships, or they had made love with her in these same spaceships, or that she wasn't dead, it was an alien clone the police had founded and buried.
 The first time she had read it, Veronica had been shocked, the second time, she had preferred to laugh, and now, she just didn't care.
 She was about to give up when something caught her eye.
 A boy from Portland said he had met Lilly the weekend before her death at the Santa Marta clinic.
 It was the first time Veronica read something that reminded her.
 She knew nothing about Lilly going to this clinic, but she perfectly remembered when she had asked Lilly where she had been this weekend.

 !
 Flash-back !